 - Why not refuse to show any doctor a medical insurance claim?

 Here’s an example of someone trying to profit from the insurance company.

 Either he understands the insurance process and is willing to commit fraud or he doesn’t understand the process.
 Anyway, here’s someone that I think is trying to profit from the insurance claim.

 “Hey Jerry.
 Sorry so slow to get back with you… crazy times and even though I’m old it never slows down.
 I wanted to hire you guys but I’m a very shrewd guy when it comes to finance.
 I was turned off by you just copying my insurance claim amount??
-I want an estimate based on a contractors estimate and competition for the work.
+I want an inspection based on a contractors inspection and competition for the work.
 It’s my understanding that Integrity just charges the amount the insurance company paid out.
 Not a good deal necessarily for me and I always shop for deals.
 Sorry to waste your time but I’d heard great reviews about your work so wanted to consider you.”
 V/r Ed Sent from my iPhone

 The following is my reply to Ed’s request.

 Hi Ed, If the insurance company has given you all the money up front it’s legal to keep whatever is left over.
 On the other hand if the insurance company has held back depreciation that’s a different story.
 Our reviews are accurate that’s why we don’t compete on price and are financially capable of delivering high quality.
 We make roof replacements easy!
 We have a staff with a former adjuster and former insurance staffer, therefore we don’t try to beat the system we work within the insurance restoration industry.
 We are not in the roofing industry we are in the insurance restoration industry.
 Thanks for your reply.

 Insurance Adjuster’s get Paint Hundreds of Dollars per Roof Inspection and Inspection